Lipošćak affair: Aftermath

 The affair and the 1918 protest in Zagreb were cited as pretext for disbanding of Croatian military units as unreliable.
 The National Council commissioner for defence proposed by the end of November 1918 to establish new military units under guidance of the chief of the Serbian Army delegation to the National Council, Colonel Milan Pribićević.

-According to historian Tomislav Zorko, the threat of the military coup led by Lipošćak was meant to apply pressure and impart a sense of urgency on those politicians who were having doubts about the method and course of unification with Serbia proposed by Svetozar Pribičević.
+According to historian Tomislav Zorko, the threat of the military coup led by Lipošćak was meant to apply pressure and impart a sense of urgency on those politicians who were having doubts about the method and course of unification with Serbia proposed by Svetozar Pribićević.
 There were suspicions regarding authenticity of the charges in immediate aftermath of the affair.
-Most sources (including Budisavljević) agree that the coup conspiracy allegations were fabricated and some of them indicate Pribičević and his allies as the source of the accusations.
+Most sources (including Budisavljević) agree that the coup conspiracy allegations were fabricated and some of them indicate Pribićević and his allies as the source of the accusations.
 Other sources are attributing the affair to a panicked reaction of the National Council to Lipošćak's return to Zagreb.
 The council doubted his loyalty regardless of Lipošćak's 12 November note informing the council he was willing to offer his services.
 In any case, the National Council assumed that Lipošćak would not contravene his oath to the emperor and that he would ask to be released from honouring it first – like the Lieutenant Field Marshal Mihael Mihaljević and General of the Infantry Luka Šnjarić did only few weeks earlier.
 A minority view is that the allegations against Lipošćak were justified.
-A century later, there is no evidence to support the claim that Lipošćak was plotting a coup or that Pribičević fabricated the charges.
+A century later, there is no evidence to support the claim that Lipošćak was plotting a coup or that Pribićević fabricated the charges.